Asteroids in astrology: Vesta

-This asteroid is the second largest in mass, fourth to be discovered of which it is the fastest to travel the zodiac and the last asteroid to be counted as a planet.
+4 Vesta is the second largest in mass, fourth to be discovered of which it is the fastest to travel the zodiac and the last asteroid to be counted as a planet.
 In mythology Vesta the virgin goddess, the Roman version of Hestia, though she was of higher importance to the Romans, was regarded as one of the most important goddesses of all, though ironically she never was depicted in any visual art (in Greece, some vases with her image however have been found), or at least none of it has ever been found.
 She was the goddess of hearth, when a baby was born she was the goddess they would ask to bless it and protect the home.
 In every city and home in Rome there was a sacred fire made to Vesta that was protected and not allowed to go out.
 Astrologers use Vesta to determine what it is that you are devoted to and how your sexuality will develop.
 Vesta, having been a protective virgin goddess is said by some to be an influencer of the sign Virgo, this is accepted by many in the astrological community, but many prefer to — instead of calling the influence an outright rulership — call it an "affinity" or simply do not support this claim.
 It also seems to bear influence over Scorpio.